 Deutsche Bank’s report came after the Basel Committee on Banking Supervision launched a public consultation.
 It proposes that banks create stricter requirements when dealing with Bitcoin and other cryptocurrencies.

 Governments will try to prevent cryptocurrencies from competing with fiat currencies

 Most G20 countries have cryptographic assets on their agendas.
 Some nations do not want to allow cryptocurrencies to compete with government-backed fiat currencies.

-In terms of regulatory measures, the bank expects 2021 to change the rules of the game and by 2022 the most advanced economies will have a solid regulatory framework for cryptographic assets.
+In terms of regulatory measures, the bank expects 2021 to change the game’s rules, and by 2022, the most advanced economies will have a solid regulatory framework for cryptographic assets.